-Northeastern’s on-campus Direct Entry Nursing program allows you to use your previous degree and work experience and leverage it into a Bachelor of Science in Nursing (BSN) and Master of Science degree (MS) in Nursing.
+Northeastern’s Direct Entry Nursing program allows you to use your previous degree and work experience and leverage it into a Bachelor of Science in Nursing (BSN) and Master of Science degree (MS) in Nursing.
 Students enter the Direct Entry Nursing (MS) program as graduate students with an undergraduate non-nursing degree and completion of program prerequisites.
-Students first complete their BSN degree and become licensed as a Registered Nurse (RN), then continue their education to become a Masters-prepared Advanced Practice Nurse in an area of specialization.
+Students first complete their BSN degree and become licensed as a Registered Nurse (RN), then continue their education after 1-2 years of RN practice to become a Masters-prepared Advanced Practice Nurse in an area of specialization.

 The Direct Entry Master’s Nursing Program is not eligible for F-1 student immigration status sponsorship.